 It’s also important to save for your retirement.
 If your employer offers a 401(k) match, ensure you contribute enough to get the entire match.
 If not, open an IRA and start saving as much as possible.
 The sooner you save, the more time your money will have to grow.

-However, if you’re struggling to make it all work, don’t hesitate to pause this for a bit to get things set right.
+However, if you’re struggling to make it all work, don’t hesitate to pause this to get things set right.

 Set a pause date and a resume date to ensure you aren’t waking up at 62 and forgetting to invest in your retirement.

 Make More Money

 Making more money might look like a lot of things.
 It could mean starting a side hustle you can do in the evening while your kid sleeps, asking for a raise at work, or finding a better job.

 If you’ve been at your job for a while (and do it well), ask for a raise.
 There are also many opportunities within a company for advancements in other departments.